purohitdheeraj/namaste-react/inception/readme.md

 - (empty string): This is the same as `anonymous`.

 Using the `crossorigin` attribute ensures that the script is fetched with the appropriate CORS policy.

+- Redux

+ - Install @reduxjs/toolkit and react-redux
+ - Build our own store
+ - connect out store to app
+ - create a slice (cartSlice)
+ - dispatch action
+ - Read data using selector